bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 Function `Numb` takes a string.
 If the string starts with an optional sign and decimal digits, the function returns the number represented by these numbers.
-Otherwise (if the argument don’t begin with a decimal number) the function returns `0`.
+Otherwise, (if the argument doesn’t begin with a decimal number) the function returns `0`.

 Function `Symb` the inverse or the function `Numb`, converts a number to